-As you configure HPE Consumption Analytics platform and collect data, HPE Consumption Analytics platform uses health checks to identify errors and potential problems that need your attention.
+As you configure HPE Consumption Analytics portal and collect data, HPE Consumption Analytics portal uses health checks to identify errors and potential problems that need your attention.
 As you work, note the number listed next to Health Checks in the navigation pane.
-This number indicates how many health checks HPE Consumption Analytics platform has identified.
+This number indicates how many health checks HPE Consumption Analytics portal has identified.
 If the number box is red, at least one health check is critical, and needs your attention immediately.
 If the number box is orange, all of the health checks are warnings.

 The title of each health check summarizes the problem.
 Text below the title provides more detail, as well as a link that opens a dialog box to enable you to resolve the problem.
 For example, if there is a problem with collecting data, a link in that health check opens the Editing Data Collection dialog box for the unhealthy collection.

 The following video will help you understand what health checks are, and how you can use them to keep Cloud Cruiser running smoothly:

 The severity of each health check can help you prioritize which problems need to be addressed before others:

 - Critical: A error in your configuration that is interfering with your ability to collect and process data.
 For example, a collection might have outdated credentials to its source.

 - Warning: A situation that is not interfering with HPE Consumption Analytics portal's basic operations, but might be outside of your intended configuration.
 HPE Consumption Analytics portal calls your attention to warnings so you can verify whether you have the configuration you intended.
 For example, though a collection is configured with the correct credentials, it might not be collecting data.

 HPE Consumption Analytics portal provides health checks for the following potential problems:

 |Invalid credentials||The credentials entered for a collection are invalid, which prevents HPE Consumption Analytics portal from collecting data.